Back

 by DR. CHRIS BROWN

-But here’s the kicker.
 While dehydration and a lack of appetite (both signs of illness) can make the nose dry out, sun exposure, low humidity, strong winds and (most commonly) age can also suck the wetness out of that cold weapon of mass disruption!
-While on the flip side, a runny nose due to a serious virus can have them licking a nose that’s at record levels of wetness.

-So essentially, the dry nose is an unreliable indicator of illness.
-I’d be basing your in-home health assessments more around a lack of interest in food, exercise and affection and the more spectacular clues like vomiting and diarrhoea.
+I’d be basing your in-home health assessments more around a lack of interest in food, and exercise as well as the smells and sounds that seem far from normal.
+Plus, the more spectacular clues like vomiting and diarrhoea.

 Popular right now